-Momentum towards a clean energy future continues.
-When we consider the various commitments to clean energy being made by both utilities and other corporations, efforts to electrify transportation, and the significant strides in development of clean technologies, the transition has seemed certain, manageable and near-at-hand.
+Momentum toward a clean energy future continues.
+When we consider the various commitments to clean energy being made by both utilities and other corporations, efforts to electrify transportation, and the significant strides in development of clean technologies, the transition has seemed certain, manageable, and near-at-hand.

 Utilities and regulators across the United States continue to focus on ambitious greenhouse gas reduction targets, and the energy industry is strategizing how to achieve the clean energy transition.
 The “how” matters a lot as investments will have to be made across the utility value chain—from energy generation to transmission & distribution to the grid edge.
 These investments will come in the form of new technologies being deployed at scale (like energy storage and hydrogen) and traditional infrastructure investments deployed for new purposes (transmission to interconnect renewables).
 And this all needs to be done while maintaining reliable service and keeping customer rates affordable.